 Purpose: Deliver a message to the politicians to put a global focus on our ocean and marine resources

-Where: From the city of Trosa to the island Gotland in Sweden.
+Where: Trosa, Sweden to the island Visby, Gotland east of Sweden.

 Distance: 90 Nautical miles